Complaining about an insolvency practitioner

 There also is a voluntary code of practice, called the IVA Protocol, which all insolvency practitioners and most creditors have signed up to.
 The protocol makes sure the processes involved in setting up and managing an IVA are clear and fair.
 It also sets out the terms and conditions all parties must follow.

-Step one: contact your practitioner directly
+Step 1: contact your insolvency practitioner directly

-Step 2: complain to the Insolvency Service's Complaints Gateway
+Step 2: complain to the Insolvency Service

 Complaining about the Insolvency Service